n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Peekalink/README.md

 ## Example Usage

-This workflow allows you to check for preview for a link and return the preview if it exists.
+This workflow allows you to check if preview for a link is available and return the link preview.
 You can also find the [workflow](https://n8n.io/workflows/935) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Peekalink]()
 - [IF](../../core-nodes/IF/README.md)